m7andrew/getset/readme.md

 }
 ```

-The `Builder` macro derives a builder struct that wraps the original.
-However, the implementation of one or more constructors is left to you.
+The `Builder` macro derives a builder type that wraps the original.
+The name of the builder type is the name of the original appended by "Builder".

+Unlike many other builder libraries, the implementation of one or more constructors is left to you.
 This provides flexibility, letting you write constructors that require certain inputs or preform custom logic.

-The simplest constructor would wrap the default constructor:
+That said, you can often just wrap the default constructor:

 ```rust
 impl Movie {